java-crypto/cross_platform_crypto/generateaeskey.md

 The codes will generate an AES key with size of 32 byte = 256 bit that is the maximum key size available for AES encryption.

+The key output format is a byte array but when sending this key to another system or persons you often need another (string based) format - so I'm providing the key also as a Base64 encoded string.

 :warning: Security warning :warning:
 ---------------